 Long Term Care and Home and Community Based Services Medicaid

 Are you disabled?
-Is your monthly income below $2300?
+Is your monthly income below $2382 before taxes?
 Do you or a loved one need nursing home level care?
 If so, you may want to think about Medicaid.
 That’s right.
 Medicaid.
-Through the Long-Term Care (LTC) and Home and Community Based Services (HCBS) Program, Medicaid provides certain eligible individuals with the assistance needed to perform the activities of daily living.
-This article sheds some lights on those programs.
+Medicaid provides certain eligible individuals with the assistance needed to perform the activities of daily living through the Long-Term Care (LTC) and Home and Community Based Services (HCBS) Programs.
+This article sheds some light on those programs.

 Let’s start with LTC Medicaid.
 LTC Medicaid is for individuals who are disabled and need nursing home level care, which is defined as being unable to perform or needing significant supervision performing at least three to four of the following activities of daily living: dressing, transferring, mobility, bathing, eating, and toileting.
 The inability to perform these activities is functionally assessed by the Colorado Department of Health Care Policy and Financing.

-If you meet these income and asset requirements, you may receive long term care in a nursing facility without having to pay the out-of-pocket costs normally associated with such care.
-Instead, individuals with LTC Medicaid pay their gross monthly income minus an $84.41 deduction for personal needs to receive nursing facility care.
-This means that your monthly income will go toward the cost of your care, except for $84.41, which you will receive as a personal needs allowance.
+If you meet these income and asset requirements, you may receive long-term care in a nursing facility without having to pay the out-of-pocket costs normally associated with such care.
+Instead, individuals with LTC Medicaid pay their gross monthly income minus an $93.17 deduction for personal needs to receive nursing facility care.
+This means that your monthly income will go toward the cost of your care, except for $93.17, which you will receive as a personal needs allowance.
 In certain circumstances, you may be eligible for other deductions that can allow you to keep more money in your pocket.

 The HCBS-EBD Waiver program has two categories.
 The first category is for adults 65 or older.
 If you fall within this category, you need to meet the same medical, income, and asset requirements as in an LTC Medicaid application.
 However, unlike LTC Medicaid, the HCBS-EBD Waiver Program, like other HCBS programs, does not require individuals to pay any portion of their income toward the cost of their care.
 The HCBS-EBD program is available to adults between the ages of 18 and 64, but only if they are blind or physically disabled, or if they have HIV or AIDS.
 There are also four children’s HCBS waiver programs.